American Football (band): Reformation

 In March 2014, Polyvinyl Records announced a deluxe reissue of the band's eponymous debut album, including 10 additional unheard demos and live recordings.
 Live dates, in Champaign and New York, were announced the following month, all of which sold out.
 For these dates, Mike's cousin Nate Kinsella joined the band on bass – becoming a permanent fixture of the band thereafter.
-Further tour dates followed in the US, Canada, Spain, UK, Japan, and Australia.
+Further tour dates followed in the US, Canada, Spain, the UK, Japan, and Australia.

 Two years after reforming, the band released their second album.
 Again eponymous, and again on Polyvinyl, the album was released in October 2016, preceded by the single "I've Been So Lost for So Long", which was made available for streaming through SoundCloud.
 The album's cover featured the same house photographed on the band's first full-length album, although this time they shot the inside of the house.
 The American Football House had become a landmark for emo music fans around the world since the first album's release, who would travel to Urbana, Illinois, to take photos outside of the home.

 American Football's third album, once again eponymous, was released in March 2019, with the single "Silhouettes" made available upon announcement the preceding December.
 A second single, "Uncomfortably Numb", followed in January 2019.
 It featured vocals from Paramore's Hayley Williams, marking the first time the band had implemented a featured artist on a song.

 Steve Lamos announced his departure from the band in July 2021, citing a change of situation in his life.
-A single with the tracks "Rare Symmetry" and "Fade Into You", a Mazzy Star cover, was released in December the same year.
+Lamos revealed five years later that he left because he felt constantly belittled by Kinsella and was losing creative control over his own work.
+A single with the tracks "Rare Symmetry" and "Fade Into You", a Mazzy Star cover, was released in December 2021.

 On February 13, 2023, the band were announced as the opener for The 1975's outdoor show at Finsbury Park in London on July 2.
 Later that day, Lamos confirmed his return to the band via Instagram.
-In May 2023, the band announced that they had purchased the American Football House pictured on the cover of their debut album, in order to save it from being turned into a condominium.
+In May 2023, the band announced that they had purchased the American Football House to save it from likely demolition by developers.
 The following month, the band played their first public show since December 2019 at Beat Kitchen in Chicago.

+On February 18, 2026, the band announced their fourth eponymous album, which was released on May 1—again via Polyvinyl.
+They will tour from May through September of 2026 with support from Mei Semones, Marconi Union, Ian Sweet, Afternoon Bike Ride, and Bleachers.